ProgrammerManstein/Deep3DFaceRecon_pytorch/README.md

 Use the [jupyter notebook](https://github.com/ProgrammerManstein/Deep3DFaceRecon_pytorch/blob/master/notebook/3dre.ipynb) to install the project.
 You can find some help from [the origin project](https://github.com/sicxu/Deep3DFaceRecon_pytorch).
 # Prepare prerequisite models
 Our method uses Basel Face Model 2009 (BFM09) to represent 3d faces.
 Get access to BFM09 using this [link](https://drive.google.com/file/d/1bw5Xf8C12pWmcMhNEu6PtsYVZkVucEN6/view?usp=sharing).
 After getting the access, download "01_MorphableModel.mat".
 In addition, we use an Expression Basis provided by Guo et al..
 Download the Expression Basis (Exp_Pca.bin) using this link ([google drive](https://drive.google.com/file/d/1bw5Xf8C12pWmcMhNEu6PtsYVZkVucEN6/view?usp=sharing)).
+And unzip BFM_model_front.7z.
 Organize all files into the following structure:
 ```
 Deep3DFaceRecon_pytorch
 │